ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 This observation indicates our phrase extraction framework could also provide additional capability to explain the deep learning models prediction.

-We evaluated the SciBERT-NER model on the feature extraction task of identifying the named entities such as p-value, sample size, effect size from the input sentence.
+We evaluated the *SciBERT-NER* model on the feature extraction task of identifying the named entities such as p-value, sample size, effect size from the input sentence.
+The *SciBERT-NER* model achieved a macro F1 score of 0.8934.
 The results are summarized in the below table,

 ![_config.yml]({{ site.baseurl }}/images/results_ner.png)

-As we can see from the results, the SciBERT-NER model is able to identify the entities such as model number, study number and p-values with very high F1 score but not able to identify certain entities such as model name, sample size, sampling method etc.
+As we can see from the results, the *SciBERT-NER* model is able to identify the entities such as model number, study number and p-values with very high F1 score but not able to identify certain entities such as model name, sample size, sampling method etc.
 The entities having a F1 score below 0.90 and having a support of at least 20 occurrences are highlighted in red.
-These targeted entities are explored further and we extracted trigger dictionaries corresponding to those entities so that we can use them as additional supervision to improve the performance of the existing SciBERT-NER model.
+These targeted entities are explored further and we extracted trigger dictionaries corresponding to those entities so that we can use them as additional supervision to improve the performance of the existing *SciBERT-NER* model.
+We also evaluated the *SciBERT-NER-TC* model on our artificially created task which is described earlier in Approach section and the model achieved a macro F1 score of 0.99 in this artificially created task as this task is fairly easy.

-We evaluated the evidential trigger phrases extracted by the SciBERT-NER-TC model in the given input sentence with respect to the each of the targeted entities by manually examining them.
+We evaluated the evidential trigger phrases extracted by the *SciBERT-NER-TC model* in the given input sentence with respect to the each of the targeted entities by manually examining them.
 The model is able to extract the phrases corresponding to the results of statistical tests, factors and estimates for the entity type "model name" and phrases corresponding to the split of the samples, source of the samples for the entity type "sample size" and phrases corresponding to the samples itself